Chuwar

 Chuwar is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of Nov 2025, the estimated population of the Chuwar statistical area (Lv2) is around 2,230.
-This reflects an increase since the 2021 Census, which reported a population of 2,178 people.
-The increase of 52 people (2.4%) is inferred from AreaSearch's estimation of the resident population at 2,226 following examination of the latest ERP data release by the ABS in June 2024 and an additional 7 validated new addresses since the Census date.
+As of Feb 2026, the population of the suburb of Chuwar is estimated at around 2,234.
+This reflects an increase since the 2021 Census which reported a population of 2,178 people.
+The change is inferred from AreaSearch's resident population estimate of 2,226 as of June 2024 and seven validated new addresses since the Census date.
 This level of population equates to a density ratio of 124 persons per square kilometer.
-Natural growth contributed approximately 56% of overall population gains during recent periods, primarily driving population growth for the area.
+Population growth was primarily driven by natural growth contributing approximately 56% of overall population gains during recent periods.

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-Looking at population projections moving forward, over this period, a decline in overall population is expected, with the Chuwar (SA2) population projected to decrease by 53 persons by 2041.
-However, growth across specific age cohorts is anticipated, led by the 75 to 84 age group, which is projected to increase by 69 people.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+It should be noted that these state projections do not provide age category splits; hence proportional growth weightings from ABS Greater Capital Region projections released in 2023 based on 2022 data are applied where utilised.
+Looking at population projections moving forward, over this period, projections indicate a decline in overall population by 56 persons by 2041 according to this methodology.
+However, growth across specific age cohorts is anticipated, led by the 75 to 84 age group projected to increase by 68 people.

 Frequently Asked Questions - Population